rackerlabs/support-how-to/content/rackspace-email/rackspace-email-to-microsoft-exchange-migration.md

     Theses users will need to import the locally stored email into their Rackspace Email IMAP account before migrating.
     - Are any users utilizing a POP connection to their mailbox?
     - In either case the instructions [Migrate from a POP server to Rackspace Email IMAP using Outlook](/how-to/migrating-from-a-pop-server-to-rackspace-email-imap-using-outlook/) for Windows user or
-    [Migrate from a POP server to Rackspace Email IMAP using Outlook 2011 - Mac](/how-to/migrating-from-a-pop-server-to-rackspace-email-imap-using-outlook-2011-mac/) for Mac users will walk them through
+    [Migrate from a POP server to Rackspace Email IMAP using Outlook 2011 - Mac](/how-to/migrating-from-a-pop-server-to-rackspace-email-imap-using-outlook-2011-mac/) for Mac, users will walk them through syncing their [locally](/how-to/cloud-office-support-terminology/). stored mail to apps.rackspace.com.

 4. Remove special characters from folder names.